 The radar will help you to figure out the right communities, so you can create the right content and share it…

 We created our social media marketing radar to inform thinking and discussion with colleagues or agencies regarding which sites warrant or deserve most attention in different categories - to avoid instantly resorting to Facebook or LinkedIn as some form of magic social media panacea.

-The radar focuses attention and resources on the sites appearing towards its centre, as these sites are generally agreed on as the most important.
-Although this may seem a lot of effort to go beyond the main networks, you’ll often find more passionate audiences who are more willing to engage and share.
+Although this may seem a lot of effort to go beyond the main networks, you'll often find more passionate audiences who are more willing to engage and share.